magento/merchdocs/src/catalog/catalog-shared-product-selection-update.md

 1. For the the shared catalog in the [grid]({% link stores/admin-grid-controls.md %}), go to the **Action** column and select **Set Pricing and Structure**.

-1. Follow the instructions in [Step 1: Choose Products]({% link catalog/catalog-shared-pricing-structure.md %}).
+1. Follow the instructions in [Step 2: Choose Products]({% link catalog/catalog-shared-pricing-structure.md %}).

-   You can skip the first step, because the scope of a shared catalog cannot be changed after it is saved for the first time.
+   You can skip the first item, because the scope of a shared catalog cannot be changed after it is saved for the first time.